Is It Possible To Count Cards In Live Dealer Blackjack?

 How Is Card Counting Prevented In Live Dealer Blackjack?

 In live dealer blackjack, casinos use several methods to make card counting very difficult.
-One of these common techniques is frequent shuffling
+One of these common techniques is frequent shuffling.

 Decks are shuffled earlier and more frequently than in a traditional casino game, meaning that the count resets far more often.
 This makes it much harder for players to keep track of the remaining cards effectively.